-- Pain can only be mitigated, using medications, medical procedures, and lifestyle adaptations
+- Pain can be mitigated using medications, medical procedures, and lifestyle adaptations.

 There are hundreds of ways you can feel pain, from stubbing your index finger to cutting yourself while slicing vegetables.
 Like stress, pain is with us from the day we are born, and it remains with us like a faithful companion up to our last day on earth.
 As newborns, it is the pain of hunger, or of lack of warmth, that instinctively propels us to cry out in search of remedies.

 Pain – and chronic pain- is a very personal and subjective experience, each one of us feeling it in our own individual way.
 And while some of us tolerate pain better than others, it is safe to assume that none of us are particularly enamored with it.
 Yet pain is vital for our existential safety, for imagine what would happen to you without pain if you dipped your foot into boiling water, or placed a hand on a hot stove.
 Sudden pain flashes an alert that triggers an instant and reflexive reaction, courtesy of your nervous system, and it prevents you from further injury.